Mononucleosis: Signs, Symptoms, And Its Treatment

 Mononucleosis: Signs And Treatments

 Mononucleosis, "mono" for short, is a systemic viral infection that causes fatigue, sore throat, swollen lymph nodes, and a fever.
 If that sounds like every other viral infection, you're not wrong.
 Often called the kissing disease, mono spreads through a person's saliva and other bodily fluids.
 Mono usually sorts itself out on its own in a few weeks.
-However, watch out for secondary issues such as liver and spleen disorders may arise.
+However, watch out for secondary issues such as liver and spleen disorders.
 Treatment includes ample rest, hydration, and consuming foods that can help build immunity.

 If you’ve never heard of mononucleosis before, you’re just one among many of us!
 After all, it doesn’t get as much as attention as diabetes, cancer, or even the common cold.
 But consider this: about 95% of the human population has antibodies to the virus that causes mononucleosis.
 This is simply because almost all of us have been infected by the offending virus, Epstein-Barr Virus (EBV), at some point.
 While this viral infection doesn’t always show symptoms, it could develop into mononucleosis.1 Also called the kissing disease, this is a contagious viral infection with flu-like symptoms